You may also like:

 Here are a few metrics that can help you measure your customer satisfaction, follow your progress, and improve:

-• Customer churn rate – the opposite for CRR, customer churn represents the number of customers lost.
+• Customer Churn Rate: The opposite of CRR, customer churn represents the number of customers lost.

 Invest in your front-line team’s success